Pinterest Pixel

 Cosine Function in Excel

 This formula returns 1 since the cosine of 0 is exactly 1.
-It’s a good example that demonstrates the function’s usage for a straightforward angle where the cosine value is a well-known constant.

-Example 2 – Finding COS of 30 Degrees
+Example 2 – COS at 30 Degrees

 To find the cosine of 30 degrees using Excel, it’s necessary to first convert 30 degrees to radians.
 As previously mentioned, the conversion can be made directly in the formula: